vanderoffice/CA-Strategy/Executive Draft/02-governance-model.md

 - **Legacy System Crisis:** Legacy systems consume 70-80% of IT budgets, leaving 20-30% for innovation, modernization, and new capabilities.
 The average age of critical government systems exceeds 25 years, with some mainframe systems dating to the 1970s and early 1980s.
 These systems require increasingly scarce technical expertise (COBOL, Fortran, AS/400) and face mounting failure risks.

 - **Data Fragmentation:** Over 400 independent systems across state government prevent information sharing, forcing citizens to provide the same information multiple times to different agencies.
-Data sharing agreements take 18 months on average to negotiate and execute, creating barriers to cross-agency collaboration and integrated service delivery.
+Data sharing agreements take 12-18 months on average to negotiate and execute, creating barriers to cross-agency collaboration and integrated service delivery.

-- **Procurement Delays:** Traditional procurement cycles average 18-24 months from requirement definition to contract award, delaying technology adoption by years and compounding costs.
+- **Procurement Delays:** Traditional procurement cycles average 12-18 months from requirement definition to contract award, delaying technology adoption by years and compounding costs.
 Large monolithic contracts create vendor lock-in, reduce competition, and concentrate risk in single points of failure.

 - **Cybersecurity Vulnerabilities:** Outdated infrastructure exposes citizen data to increasing threats.
 Systems lacking modern security controls (multi-factor authentication, encryption at rest and in transit, continuous monitoring, zero-trust architecture) create organizational risk and compliance challenges.

 - **Workforce Skills Gap:** 33% of government workers have low or no digital skills despite 92% of jobs now requiring them.
 Compensation gaps of 20-40% versus private sector drive technical talent attrition, particularly in high-demand specialties (cloud architecture, data science, cybersecurity, DevOps).
 The average age of IT workers in government exceeds 50, with retirement wave creating knowledge loss.

-- **Service Delivery Gaps:** Only 35-40% of government transactions are completable entirely online as of 2024.
-Citizens must navigate fragmented services, visit multiple agencies for related needs, and interact with systems designed around bureaucratic structures rather than user needs.
+- **Service Delivery Gaps:** Citizens must navigate fragmented services, visit multiple agencies for related needs, and interact with systems designed around bureaucratic structures rather than user needs.
 Multi-language support and accessibility compliance remain inconsistent.

 - **Innovation Deficit:** Risk-averse cultures penalize failure more than they reward innovation.
 Experimentation requires extensive approvals; pilots struggle to reach production; "not invented here" syndrome limits knowledge sharing across agencies.
 First-mover disadvantage discourages initiative.